bastienEichenberger/extendscript-library/tests/README.md

 Node module to run extendScript file in photoshop, indesign and illustrator.
-The original module can be found [here](https://github.com/hanamura/grunt-extendscript)
+The original module can be found [here](https://github.com/hanamura/grunt-extendscript) This module works only in Max OS X for the moment.

 ## Install